Vihaan-protocol/vihaan-whitepaper/README.md

 ### **4. Growth & Distribution Strategy**

-#### **4.1 Genesis Distribution: Logarithmic Proof of Work**
+### **4.1 Genesis Protocol: Calibrated Proof of Work**

 Vihaan will be launched with no pre-mine, Initial Coin Offering (ICO), or venture capital allocation, a non-negotiable principle for a truly community-first protocol.
-The initial supply will be distributed through a one-time genesis event governed by **Logarithmic Proof of Work (LogPoW)**.
-This mechanism is engineered to ensure the broadest and most equitable initial distribution possible, directly upholding the 'Fair Distribution & Meritocracy' commandment.
+The initial VHC supply is not created in a single event but is brought into existence by each new user through a unique onboarding process governed by **Calibrated Proof of Work (Cal-PoW)**.
+This mechanism is engineered to ensure that the initial stake is earned through tangible work and to directly tie the foundational value of VHC to the real-world cost of electricity, upholding the 'Fair Distribution & Meritocracy' commandment.
+First step would still be solving a CAPTCHA.

-The LogPoW system is designed with two primary features to prevent centralization:

-*   **ASIC-Resistant by Design:** The hashing algorithm is memory-hard, requiring significant RAM in addition to processing power.
-This makes it fundamentally resistant to the Application-Specific Integrated Circuits (ASICs) that centralize mining power in other networks, leveling the playing field for participation with consumer-grade hardware.
-*   **Logarithmic Reward Curve:** Unlike traditional Proof of Work where rewards are directly proportional to hashrate, LogPoW rewards participants based on the **logarithm of their contributed hashrate**.
-This creates sharply diminishing returns on investment for large-scale mining operations.
-An entity with 1,000 times the hashing power will not receive 1,000 times the reward, but a far smaller, logarithmically-scaled amount.
-This makes attempts to dominate the genesis event economically inefficient, valuing broad participation over raw capital.
-*   **Proof of Personhood Gateway:** To prevent Sybil attacks, where a single entity operates numerous small mining nodes, participation requires solving CAPTCHAs.
+The Cal-PoW system is a multi-stage process a new node must complete to mint its initial stake:

+1.  **Node Initialization & Benchmarking:** When a new node is created, a genesis block is created on its private account-chain.
+Immediately following this, the node must mine a "Time Block."
+This block contains a standardized, low-difficulty puzzle.
+Its sole purpose is to serve as a benchmark; the protocol measures the precise time taken for the node's hardware to solve it.

+2.  **The Calibrated Welcome Block:** Using the time recorded from the Time Block, the protocol generates a final "Welcome Block."
+The Proof of Work difficulty for this block is **exponentially adaptive**.
+A more powerful node that solved the Time Block quickly will be assigned an exponentially more difficult puzzle for its Welcome Block, forcing it to expend a proportional amount of energy.
+This is the core "work" required to join the network.

+3.  **Collateral Minting:** **Upon the successful mining of the Calibrated Welcome Block**, the protocol mints 20 VHC.
+This is the user's earned reward and becomes the foundational "Trust Collateral" for their account.

+This calibrated difficulty curve is Vihaan's primary defense against centralization during the onboarding phase.
+It makes it economically inefficient for large-scale operations to use powerful hardware (like ASICs or mining farms) to create a multitude of new nodes, as they would face prohibitively high energy costs.
+The system inherently levels the playing field for users with consumer-grade hardware and directly enforces a "proof of real cost" for entry.
+To further prevent automated Sybil attacks, a Proof of Personhood gateway, such as solving a CAPTCHA, is required before initiating the process.

-The VHC allocated during this genesis event is not disbursed as a liquid lump sum.
-Instead, it forms the foundational collateral for the user's entry into the Vihaan economy via the Welcome Credit Protocol, ensuring that even the earliest adopters are onboarded through active participation.
+The 20 VHC minted after solving the Welcome Block is not disbursed as a liquid lump sum.
+Instead, it immediately forms the foundational collateral for the user's entry into the Vihaan economy via the Welcome Credit Protocol, ensuring that all users are onboarded through active, meaningful participation.

 #### **4.2 The Welcome Credit Protocol: Onboarding Through Utility**